Marsha Michie, PhD

 I am an anthropologist and bioethicist.

-and genomics intersect with disability and identity,
+and genomics intersect with disability and other aspects of our identity.

 This study focuses on the case of prenatal cell-free DNA (cfDNA) screening, popularly known as non-invasive prenatal testing (NIPT).
 The long-term goal is to learn how and when to intervene with guidance, critique, and/or collaboration in order to help produce technologies that are ethically and socially valuable.